 This is what happened to Krishnamachari Srikkanth.
 Married at the end of March 1983, he was eyeing the World Cup as a stopover to a second honeymoon in the states.
 A lot of other players in the squad, including Sunil Gavaskar, were also a part of this expedition.
 Likewise, the newbies in the side were excited for sightseeing on their first trip to England.

-However, India kicked off their campaign with a resounding win over tournament favorites, West Indies at Old Trafford.
-Middle-order batsman, Yashpal Sharma scored a resilient 89 propelling India to 262.
+However, India kicked off their campaign with a resounding win over the tournament favorites, West Indies at Old Trafford.
+Middle-order batsman, Yashpal Sharma scored a resilient 89, propelling India to 262.
 The bowlers did their job efficiently (Ravi Shastri and Roger Binny taking three scalps each) bundling out West Indies for 228.
 But India still did not believe.
 It seemed more of a one-time upset until they heard the result of another World Cup game from 100 miles away in Trent Bridge.
-Zimbabwe had defeated Australia in their World Cup debut which meant the Indians now had a chance to sneak into the semis.
+Zimbabwe had defeated Australia on their World Cup debut which meant the Indians now had a chance to sneak into the semis.
 They defeated Zimbabwe in their next game at Leicester and suddenly a non-existent dream was alive.

 But that also made the team conscious.
 Where they were expressing themselves earlier without anything to lose, Indians were humbled in their subsequent games by Australia (lost by 162 runs) and West Indies (lost by 66 runs in the second round-robin match).

-In a virtual knockout game at Tunbridge Wells against Zimbabwe, Kapil walked into bat with four wickets down for only 9 runs on the board.
+In a virtual knockout game at Tunbridge Wells against Zimbabwe, Kapil walked in to bat with four wickets down for only 9 runs on the board.
 It soon became 17 for five.
 India’s campaign, after beginning on a high, was staring at a miserable end.
 Kapil pulled off a miraculous 175* off 138 balls, launching India to 266 for eight while batting with the lower order.
 It was also the first time an Indian batsman had reached triple figures in ODI cricket.

 With three more World Cup fixtures on the day, this contest between two minnow nations gained minimum attraction.
 BBC did not bother to telecast it; hence, keeping the world bereft of any video footage of Kapil’s devilry.